-Plan F is a costly option, but the premium coverage can protect beneficiaries from substantial medical bills and relieve a significant amount of stress.
+Plan F is costly, but the premium coverage can protect beneficiaries from substantial medical bills and relieve significant stress.

 Plan F remains the most common plan in the state, but Plan G is also popular with Kansas beneficiaries.
-It is Kansas residents’ second most popular choice, with over 53,000 members in the state.
+Kansas residents’ second most popular choice, with over 53,000 members in the state.

 Plan G provides similar coverage to Plan F with a few more gaps but at a significantly lower price point.

-In addition, it provides a sufficient level of protection at a price many residents can afford, even if it does not cover beneficiaries in as many situations as other options.
+In addition, it provides sufficient protection at a price many residents can afford, even if it does not cover beneficiaries in as many situations as other options.

 Medigap Plan Coverage Chart for Kansas

 As a result of federal standards, every Medigap plan offers the same benefits.
-To provide beneficiaries with confidence when selecting their coverage, the government has standardized the coverage of these plans across the country.
+Standardization provides beneficiaries with confidence when selecting their coverage.
 As a result, even if you plan to move, you’ll get the same coverage regardless of your state.

 Medicare Supplement Plans Costs in Kansas